-From Margaret on August 4th, 2010 in Bathroom Remodel
+From Engineering on August 04, 2010 in Bathroom Remodel

 Particularly in a small bathroom, where unexpected details give you a big bang for your buck, dark tiling can revolutionize a simple neutral bathroom into a classy corner.
 The simple and straightforward shapes of the porcelain, mirror and white window contrast this dark tiling beautifully.

 #3 Feminine Chic

 For a very feminine space, the details make all the difference.
 Switch out the light fixtures and create an option for dimmer bath-time lighting.
 Add heavy but delicate drapes.
 And introduce a bit of luxury in the details of vanity seating and general linens.
 Glass of wine not included.

 #4 Bold Wall Prints

 While you may not want to go so far as to change all the cabinetry, hardware and porcelain, you can completely change the look of a bathroom with a bold print.
 Again, the smaller the space, the more dramatic a bold print can seem.
 Add small details that complement and bring out the print.
 Change out the hardware and linens to match.

 #5 Masculine Minimalism